pariidanDKE/Toward-Practical-PII-Unlearning/README.md

 export Forget_Loss=("PerMU");
 ```

 When tested on TOFU, we use the checkpoints of the pre-trained target model from the [TOFU Leaderboard](https://huggingface.co/spaces/locuslab/tofu\_leaderboard).
-For the Harry Potter and ZsRE datasets, you can download the pre-trained model from Hugging Face.
-Place the model to be unlearned in the `./save_model/` directory and update its specific name in the `model_config.yaml` file.
+For the Harry Potter and ZsRE datasets, you can download our pre-trained model from Hugging Face, as specified in the `model_config.yaml` file.

 **Running the Code**